Oracle-Security/CVEs/Dovestone Software/AD Password Reset Application/readme.md

 ### Weaponization

-To abuse these POST Request Reflected XSS, you may pair it with a CSRF attack.
+To abuse the POST Request Reflected XSS, you may pair it with a CSRF attack.

 Create a page on your domain that you control with the following contents:
 - Note: Change the form action URL to the target, and DomainName variable.